Reluctance

 Thanksgiving

 On October 3, 1863 President Abraham Lincoln issued a Proclamation, “to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens.”
 At that historic time of divisive war, no one was spared from grief.
-Everyone lost someone or something - a loved one, property, dignity, or an old way of life.
+Everyone lost someone or something - a loved one, their property, their human dignity, or an old way of life.

 Forgetting